 Meet Our Faculty

 Welcome to Ira Institution for Learning, a centre for holistic teacher education based on the philosophy of Dr. Rudolf Steiner - a scientist and philosopher who worked extensively in the fields of education, medicine, special education, the arts, architecture, banking, agriculture and founded the spiritual science called Anthroposophy.
 Our comprehensive training programme brings Steiner’s Waldorf Education to you in India.

 Dr. Lakshmi Prasanna

 Founder of Anthroposophical Medical Society of India, Dr. Lakshmi Prasanna is a trained paediatrician.
 With Neonatology as her speciality.
 In 1997, she opened Little Hearts Children’s Hospital, a private neonatal intensive unit, in Hyderabad.
 During this period, she encountered Waldorf Education and the work of Dr. Rudolf Steiner.
 She developed an interest in helping children with Autism from a metabolic and sensory perspective based on Dr. Steiner’s indications and in 2004, Little Hearts Hospital extended to include Saandeepani, a curative centre for children with special needs.
 She was also one of the pioneer parents and Founder Member for the Abhaya Waldorf School in Hyderabad.

 She has worked for many years as a school physician in India and Australia.
-Since 2007, Lakshmi travelled extensively as an education consultant and lecturer for child development and health promotion within school communities, particularly in Australia, New Zealand and India.
+Since 2007, Lakshmi travelled extensively as an education consultant and lecturer for child development and health promotion within school communities, particularly in Australia, New Zealand, USA and India.
 She is the Director and Education Consultant for Blue Sky Children’s Services, based in Australia.

 A qualified Eurythmist from the Netherlands, Patricia wears many hats.
 She is an internationally practising Eurythmy Therapist, teacher trainer and teacher in the UK, New Zealand, USA, China and Australia.